KenT2/pipresents-gtk/README.md

 # TO INSTALL PIPRESENTS-GTK

-Read the 'Installing Pi Presents KMS' section below.
+Read the 'Installing Pi Presents GTK' section below.

 # TO UPGRADE FROM EARLIER VERSIONS OF PIPRESENTS KMS, BEEP, OR GAPLESS